 Note that inertial effects enter via $a, b$, and $c$, terms which are of higher order in frequency.
 Setting the inertial relaxation times to zero, we obtain a second-order equation that results in well-known antiferromagnetic resonance frequencies~\cite{Kittel1951,Keffer,Kamra2018}.
 For equivalent sublattices and assuming $\alpha\ll 1$ and $K\approx H_{0}M_{0}\ll J$, these read $\omega_{\textrm{p}\pm}\approx\left(1\pm\textrm{i}\alpha\sqrt{J/\left(4K\right)}\right)\left(\gamma H_{0}\pm\gamma/M\sqrt{4KJ}\right)$.
 Compared to the FM case, two resonance frequencies are found, and they are exchange enhanced by about a factor of $\sqrt{J/K}$.
 However, the lifetime of the excitations is reduced since the effective damping is also higher by a factor of $\sqrt{J/\left(4K\right)}$.

-In the presence of the inertial term, the resonance frequencies are found as a solution of a fourth-order equation.
-These have been calculated for an AFM and an FiM as a function of the relaxation time $\eta_{A}=\eta_{B}=\eta$ in Fig.~\ref{resonant_frequency}.
+In the presence of the inertial term, the resonance frequencies are found as a solution of a fourth-order equation. { The real and imaginary parts of the calculated frequencies are denoted by ${\tt Re}\left(\omega_{\rm p,n \pm}\right)$ and ${\tt Im}\left(\omega_{\rm p,n\pm}\right)$ for precession and nutation resonances, respectively.} These have been calculated for an AFM and a FiM as a function of the relaxation time $\eta_{A}=\eta_{B}=\eta$ in Fig.~\ref{resonant_frequency}.
 In the absence of external field and damping, Eq.~\eqref{generic-equation} simplifies to a second-order equation in $\omega^{2}$.
 The precession resonance frequencies are given by $\omega_{\textrm{p}\pm}\approx\pm\gamma/M\sqrt{4KJ}\left(1+2{ \beta_{\rm AFM}}\right)^{-\frac{1}{2}}$ for $K\ll J$.
-It is important to note here that the relative strength of the inertial corrections is defined by the dimensionless parameter ${ \beta_{\rm AFM} = } \eta\gamma/MJ$, which is enhanced by a factor of $J/K$ as compared to $\beta_{\rm FM}$.
+It is important to note here that the relative strength of the inertial corrections is defined by the dimensionless parameter ${ \beta_{\rm AFM} = } { (}\eta\gamma/M_0{ )}J$, which is enhanced by a factor of $J/K$ as compared to $\beta_{\rm FM}$.